ritwikadas07/PCA-Analysis/README.md

 ## Description

 The process involves tokenizing and lemmatizing the text data using NLTK, followed by vectorizing the processed text using either the TF-IDF (Term Frequency-Inverse Document Frequency) method or word embeddings via the GloVe model.
-TF-IDF calculates the importance of each word within the corpus, while GloVe embeddings provide dense, low-dimensional vectors that capture semantic relationships between words.
+TF-IDF calculates the importance of each word within the corpus, while GloVe embeddings provide vectors that capture semantic relationships between words.
 Principal Component Analysis (PCA) is applied to reduce the dimensionality of these vectors to three components, and the results are visualized in a 3D scatter plot, showing the relationships and relevance of the target words within the context of the text data.

+I have first tried to create the code using TD-IDF Vectorization.
+To improve the code i changed to Word Embedding Vectorization.

 ## Difference in Vectorization Methods